nanogiants/nanogiants-docs/docs/sentry/react-native.md

 yarn add @sentry/react-native
 ```

 Run the Sentry wizard to automatically patch native files.
+(Hint: The wizard doesn't support React Native versions 0.68 and older)
 Remember to work on a clean workspace and commit current changes.
 So in case of failure you don't mess up your code.
 ```bash
 npx @sentry/wizard@latest -s -i reactNative
 ```

 The wizard creates two sentry.properties files.
 One in the android and one in the ios native directories.
-Add `sentry.properties` to `.gitignore` as it contains the secret access token
-For your CI you can copy the contents of this file as base64 and add it as a secret in your workflow
+Add `sentry.properties` to `.gitignore` as it contains the secret access token for your CI you can copy the contents of this file as base64 and add it as a secret in your workflow
 ```bash
 # This copies the file to your clipboard
 cat ios/sentry.properties | openssl base64 | tr -d '\n' | pbcopy